jacamars/Newbidder/mkdocs/docs/home/python.md

 The API also allows you to dynamically change prices within campaign/creatives, load new campaigns, or delete campaigns.
 The API can also be used to find out the current  spending limits on campaigns, and you can set new spending limits.

-The default port for Crosstalk-API is 8100.
+The default port for Crosstalk-API is 7379.

-## ConfigureAwsObject

-## RemoveSymbol

-## GetAccounting

-## ListSymbols

 ## GetToken

 This is the login to the system.
-You must obtain a token before you can issue most commands.
+You must obtain a token before you can issue most other commands.

 Example POST form: